Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/ensembl-variant-effect-predictor/how-to-use-ensembl-vep.md

   </figcaption>
 </figure>

-To use the Ensembl VEP tool, you need to
+To use the Ensembl VEP tool, you need to:
 * select a species genome assembly
 * enter your data
 * run your job.